BioImageTools/biomero-schema/README.md

         "name": "string"                 // Optional.
 Name of the institions.
 Defaults to id.
       }
     ],
   "citations":                         // Optional.
 List of citations for the tool.
-At least one required.
+Defaults to empty list.
     [
       {
         "name": "string",                // Required.
 Name of the tool being cited.